OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 * Grant the Office host application trust to the add-in.
 * Preauthorize the Office host application to the add-in with the default permission *access_as_user*.

-For more details about this process, see []().
+For more details about this process, see [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).

 ### Configure the add-in

 Add new markup to the add-in manifest:

 * **WebApplicationInfo** - The parent of the following elements.
 * **Id** - The client ID of the add-in This is an application ID that you obtain as part of registering the add-in.
-See [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](register-sso-add-in-aad-v2.md).
+See [Register an Office Add-in that uses SSO with the Azure AD v2.0 endpoint](register-sso-add-in-v2).
 * **Resource** - The URL of the add-in.
 * **Scopes** - The parent of one or more **Scope** elements.
 * **Scope** - Specifies a permission that the add-in needs to AAD.
 The `profile` permission is always needed and it may be the only permission needed, if your add-in does not access Microsoft Graph.
 If it does, you also need **Scope** elements for the required Microsoft Graph permissions; for example, `User.Read`, `Mail.Read`.
 Libraries that you use in your code to access Microsoft Graph may need additional permissions.
 For example, Microsoft Authentication Library (MSAL) for .NET requires `offline_access` permission.
 For more information, see [Authorize to Microsoft Graph from an Office Add-in](authorize-to-microsoft-graph.md).